 2x points on all purchases (up to $50,000 per year)

-That’s incredible, especially given that this is a no annual fee card.
+That’s incredible, especially given that this is a no annual fee card (Rates & Fees).
 Furthermore, this card earns “real” Membership Rewards points that can be converted to Amex’s hotel and airline partners.
 The only other no annual fee Amex card that I know of that offers full Membership Rewards points is The Amex EveryDay® Credit Card from American Express.

 Anecdotally the Amex Blue Business Plus Card is also super easy to be approved for, even for new businesses.